realworldocaml/book/en/prologue.md

     learn about functional design patterns that help combine different features of the language to good effect.

-*   Part III is about understanding the OCaml runtime.
-It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems or to interface with C libraries.
+*   Part III discusses OCaml's runtime system and compiler toolchain.
+It is remarkably simple when compared to some other language implementations (such as Java's or .NET's CLR).
+    Reading this part will enable you to  build very high performance systems, or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.